Jämtland County

-The county was established in 1810 and its foundation has both domestic and foreign causes.
-Upon formation it only consisted of the provinces of Jämtland and Härjedalen, which is why the coat of arms is a shield parted per fess with their provincial arms.
+The county was established in 1810, at the time it consisted only of the provinces of Jämtland and Härjedalen, which is why the coat of arms is a shield parted per fess with their provincial arms.
+King Carl XVI Gustaf is occasionally referred to as Duke of Jämtland after his title of king.

-Being sparsely populated, the land area of Jämtland County is larger than those of the Netherlands and Switzerland.

 Province

 Jämtland County consists of primarily the provinces of Jämtland and Härjedalen, though minor parts of Hälsingland and Ångermanland are also included, along with small uninhabited areas in Lapland and Dalarna.

 Administration

-The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests and promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
+The main aim of the County Administrative Board is to fulfill the goals set in national politics by the Riksdag and the Government, to coordinate the interests and promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a Governor.
 See List of Jämtland Governors.